airstruck/knife/readme/system.md

   - `_entity`: The entity containing the components being processed.
   - `_entities`: The entities list being processed.
   - `_index`: The index of the current entity within the entities list.

+  **choices**

+  An aspect may contain several component keys delimited by pipe characters, for example:

+  `name|label|title`

+  These aspects will resolve to the first component found.
+If none of the components are found, the entity will not be processed.

+  **sigils**

+  An aspect may begin with the special characters `?`, `-` or `!`.

+  If the aspect begins with `?`, it is optional, and will not prevent the entity from being processed even if no matching components are found.

+  If an aspect begins with `-`, the component is suppressed from the arguments list passed to the process function.
+This is useful for components that only help determine whether to process an entity, but the value of the component is not needed within the process function.

+  If the aspect begins with `!`, all keys listed in the aspect must not be present in an entity in order to process it.
+These aspects have no effect on the arguments list.

 - `process`: A function that will process components.
 It should take one parameter for each value in the `aspects` list, plus any number of additional